Season tickets start at $100 per ticket

-Cliff Ellis enters his seventh season as the head coach of the Coastal Carolina men's basketball program.
+Cliff Ellis is in his eighth season as the head coach of the Coastal Carolina men's basketball program.

-Entering the 2013-14 season, Ellis' 647 victories rank him 27th on the list of all-time career coaching victories in the history of Division I basketball.
-While at Coastal Carolina, Ellis has amassed a pair of Big South regular season championships, making him one of only two coaches in NCAA history to win conference titles at four different institutions.
+Following the 2013-2014 season, Ellis' 668 victories rank him tied for 27th on the list of all-time career coaching victories in the history of Division I basketball.
+While at Coastal Carolina, Ellis has amassed a pair of Big South regular season championships and one conference tournament title, making him one of only 10 coaches in NCAA history to lead four different institutions to the NCAA Tournament.
 Furthermore, Ellis is also one of two coaches to win championships in both the Atlantic Coast Conference and Southeastern Conference.

-Over his 38-year coaching career, Ellis has guided his squads to eight NCAA Tournaments and earned 13 National Invitation Tournament bids.
-Ellis' teams have advanced to the Sweet 16 of the NCAA Tournament three times: once with Clemson in 1989-90 and twice with Auburn (1998-99 and 2002-03).
+Over his 39-year coaching career, Ellis has guided his squads to nine NCAA Tournaments and earned 13 National Invitation Tournament bids.
+Ellis' teams have advanced to the Sweet 16 of the NCAA Tournament three times: once with Clemson in 1990 and twice with Auburn (1999 and 2003).